Missouri Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to MoDNR’s Office of Communications at (573) 751-1010 for investigation and follow-up.
 Kansas City residents should call 311 or (816) 513-1313 for water main breaks or service issues.
+You can also monitor Missouri water alerts and our live boil water notice tracker for active advisories.

 Practice Water Conservation

-Support Missouri’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability while reducing strain on aging infrastructure.
+Support Missouri’s water sustainability by implementing conservation measures such as efficient irrigation, rainwater harvesting, and low-flow fixtures.
+Reducing demand helps utilities maintain system reliability and affordability while reducing strain on aging infrastructure — particularly important as major investment programmes are underway through 2026.

 Missouri Cities We Cover